-110 Author conversations with various experts and U.S. officials in Washington, DC, 1985-2017.
+117 Author conversations with various experts and U.S. officials in Washington, DC, 1985-2017.

-112 Ben Hubbard.
-New York Times, op. cit.
+119 Ben Hubbard.
+New York Times, op cit.

-113 Department of State.
+120 Department of State.
 Bureau of Counterterrorism and Countering Violent Extremism.
-Country Reports on Terrorism; 2015.
+Country Reports on Terrorism: 2015 some reports indicate that in 2018 Iran has also sought to transfer weaponry directly to Hezbollah via Beirut.
+124

-114 Treasury Under Secretary for Terrorism and Financial Intelligence Sigal Mandelker Delivers Remarks at the Foundation for Defense of Democracies.
+121 Treasury Under Secretary for Terrorism and Financial Intelligence Sigal Mandelker Delivers Remarks at the Foundation for Defense of Democracies.
 CQ Newsmaker Transcripts.
 June 5, 2018.

-115 State Department terrorism report for 2016, op. cit.
+122 State Department terrorism report for 2016, op cit.